Jherson Vergara: Loan at Avellino

 For the 2014–15 season, Vergara was loaned out to Avellino.
 He scored a goal in a win against Latina.

 Loan at Livorno

 For the 2015–16 season, Vergara was loaned out to Livorno.

 Returning to Milan

 After his stint at Livorno, Milan gave Vergara another chance during the 2016 summer pre-season.

 Loan to Arsenal Tula

 On 31 August 2016, he moved on loan to the Russian Premier League team FC Arsenal Tula for the 2016–17 season.

 Back to Milan

-For 2017–18 season, Vergara went back to Milan, but got frozen out of the squad.
-For the entire season, he just trained for the first team with other outcast like Hachim Mastour, Nnamdi Oduamadi and Juan Mauri.
+For the 2017–18 season, Vergara was supposed to go on yet another loan.
+However, no deal materialized during both transfer windows and, as a result, he stayed at Milan as a non-playing member of the senior squad, similarly to Hachim Mastour, Nnamdi Oduamadi and Juan Mauri.

 Cagliari

 Loan to Olbia

 On 17 August 2018, Cagliari announced the signing of Vergara and that he will be sent on loan to Serie C club Olbia for the 2018–19 season.
 On 31 January 2019 Olbia terminated the loan prematurely after he made only three appearances in the first half of the season.